Rigged Configurations and Kashiwara Operators: Background on crystals and tableaux

 \subsection{Crystal bases}

-Let us briefly recall some definitions about the crystal bases theory of Kashiwara \cite{Kashiwara:1991}.
-For more detailed introduction, see, for example, \cite{Kashiwara:book}.
-Let $\mathfrak{g}$ be an affine Kac--Moody algebra, $\mathfrak{g}'$ be its derived subalgebra, $\mathfrak{g}_0$ be the corresponding finite dimensional simple Lie algebra obtained by removing the 0 node of the Dynkin diagram of $\mathfrak{g}$.
-Here we follow Kac' convention \cite{Kac} for the labeling of the Dynkin nodes and denote by $I$ the vertex set of the Dynkin diagram of $\mathfrak{g}$ and $I_0:=I\setminus \{0\}$.
+Let us brief\/ly recall some def\/initions about the crystal bases theory of Kashiwara~\cite{Kashiwara:1991}.
+For more detailed introduction, see, for example,~\cite{Kashiwara:book}.
+Let $\mathfrak{g}$ be an af\/f\/ine Kac--Moody algebra, $\mathfrak{g}'$ be its derived subalgebra, $\mathfrak{g}_0$ be the corresponding f\/inite dimensional simple Lie algebra obtained by removing the 0 node of the Dynkin diagram of $\mathfrak{g}$.
+Here we follow Kac' convention~\cite{Kac} for the labeling of the Dynkin nodes and denote by $I$ the vertex set of the Dynkin diagram of $\mathfrak{g}$ and $I_0:=I \setminus \{0\}$.
 Let $U_q(\mathfrak{g})$, $U_q'(\mathfrak{g})$ and $U_q(\mathfrak{g}_0)$ be the quantized universal enveloping algebra corresponding to $\mathfrak{g}$, $\mathfrak{g}'$ and $\mathfrak{g}_0$, respectively.
-In this paper we will mainly focus on the case $\mathfrak{g}=D^{(1)}_n$ which has the following Dynkin diagram.
+In this paper we will mainly focus on the case $\mathfrak{g}=D^{(1)}_n$ which has the following Dynkin diagram

 Let $\alpha_i$, $h_i$, $\Lambda_i$ ($i\in I$) be the simple roots, simple coroots and fundamental weights of $\mathfrak{g}$, $\bar{\Lambda}_i$ ($i\in I_0$) be the fundamental weights of $\mathfrak{g}_0$.
 In the present case $\mathfrak{g}_0=D_n$, the simple roots are